 Fill a large pot with cold water and salt with abandon.
 Add the potato and bring to a boil.
 When boiling, set the timer for 10 minutes, then tip in the pasta.
 When it comes back to a boil, add the greens and cook according to package directions.
 Scoop out 1 cup of the cooking water, then drain.

 Meanwhile, melt the butter in a large skillet or wok and add the nduja.
 When it melts into a sauce, add 2 tbs. of the cooking water.
-Tip the pasta and greens into the pan and toss everything together, adding more cooking water if needed.
+Tip the pasta, potato and greens into the pan and toss everything together, adding more cooking water if needed.
 Drizzle with olive oil to serve.